LeoKlaus/plappa/readme.md

 ### Metadata

-Most metadata will be taken from Jellyfin, plappa additionally reads the `composer` field of the file metadata for the narrator information.
+Most metadata will be taken from Jellyfin, plappa additionally reads the `composer` field for the narrator name and (if applicable) chapters from the file metadata.

 ## Roadmap